Duality between Ahlfors-Liouville and Khas'minskii properties for nonlinear equations: Introduction

 without loss of generality we can choose $G(w) \equiv 1$ in \eqref{strongKhasminskii}; next, since $w$ is an exhaustion, for $\lambda>0$ fixed it holds $\Delta w \le 1 \le \lambda w$ on $X\backslash K$, if $K$ is large enough.
 In other words, from \eqref{strongKhasminskii} we can produce a new $w$ satisfying $|\nabla w| \le 1$, $\Delta w \le \lambda w$ outside some compact set.
 Reflecting and rescaling $w$, we obtain weak Khas'minskii potentials as in Definition \ref{def_khasmi} for the subequation

 Observe that the presence of a divergent $w$ with bounded gradient guarantees that $X$ is complete, in other words, \eqref{strongKhasminskii} implies both the completeness of $X$ and the strong Laplacian maximum principle.
 However, whether or not the Hessian-Laplacian principles imply a corresponding Khas'minskii conditions, or at least the geodesic completeness of $X$, was unknown.
 To investigate the interplay between the three properties, we need to define an appropriate viscosity version of the Omori-Yau principles.
-First, we rephrase Definition \ref{def_hessianLaplacian_classico} as follow, say in the Hessian case: $X$ satisfies the Hessian principle if, for each $\eps>0$, there exists no $u \in C^2(X)$ bounded above and such that, for some $\gamma < \sup_X u$, at all points $x \in \{u> \gamma\}$ the $2$-jet $J^2_xu$ belongs to either
+First, we rephrase Definition~\ref{def_hessianLaplacian_classico} as follow, say in the Hessian case: $X$ satisfies the Hessian principle if, for each $\eps>0$, there exists no $u \in C^2(X)$ bounded above and such that, for some $\gamma < \sup_X u$, at all points $x \in \{u> \gamma\}$ the $2$-jet $J^2_xu$ belongs to either

-(as before, $\{\lambda_j(A)\}$ is the sequence of eigenvalues of $A$, in increasing order).
 Because of the translation and rescaling properties of the subequations in \eqref{class_stronglapla}, to check the principle we can take $\eps=1$ and $\gamma=0$ without loss of generality.
 In view of Definition \ref{def_ahlfors}, we propose the following